Rayhan-khan-Ridoy/demo/README.md

 To integrate the shurjoPay Payment Gateway in your JavaScript project do the following tasks sequentially.

 #### Step-1: Install the package inside your project environment.
 Open your project's "composer.json" file .
-Then copy below line and put it into the body of require block.
+Then copy below line and put it into the body of ``require`` block.

 ```
 "shurjomukhi/shurjopay-laravel-plugin":"dev-dev"
 ```
 Example:-
-`` "require" ``: {
+``"require"``: {
              ```
              "shurjomukhi/shurjopay-laravel-plugin":"dev-dev"
              ```
              }

-Next , Copy below block of codes and put into "composer.json"
+Next , copy below block of codes and put into "composer.json"
 ```
 "repositories":[
                    {